Iraneus/betamedneed/_services/homecare.md

 **Speech Therapists**

+**Occupational Therapist**

 **Optometrists**

-As soon as the order and payment method is confirmed if required, you can have the appointment reserved within 45 minutes or at a suitable time.
+As soon as the order and payment method is confirmed if required, you can have the appointment booked within 45 minutes or at a suitable time.